jasonmanesis/Ship-Detection-on-Remote-Sensing-Synthetic-Aperture-Radar-Data/README.md

 <div align="justify">

 I created a short video from the large **ALOS-2** scene which is provided in the [official repository](https://github.com/chaozhong2010/HRSID) of the HRSID dataset and I run the Faster-RCNN and YOLOv5 models with normal bounding boxes.
-The rotated bounding boxes are not supported by the Detectron2 framework for video inference so the corresponding Faster-RCNN which utilizes the above bounding box type is not used in video inference.
+The rotated bounding boxes are not supported by the Detectron2 framework for video inference so the corresponding Faster-RCNN which utilizes the above bounding box type it is not used.

 **Faster RCNN with normal bounding boxes**